-The combination of the crunchy, spicy vegetables, with the succulent steak and subtly sweet aioli, this may just be the most delicious sandwich ever!
+Kimchi Sandwich with Steak is an amazing combination of flavors and textures.
+With crunchy, spicy vegetables, succulent steak and subtly sweet aioli, this may just be the most delicious sandwich ever!
 In my last post, How to Make Kimchi, I told you that much like butter, everything is better with Kimchi.

 What a sandwich!
 (If I do say so myself!)

-I had to!
-My kids and husband were on their way home, and selfishly, I didn't want to share!
+Actually, I had to.
+My kids and husband were on their way home, and selfishly, I didn't want to share.

-These are great sandwiches to wrap up if you're on-the-go — perfect for a picnic!
+A Kimchi Sandwich is fantastic to wrap up if you're on-the-go -- perfect for a picnic!
 And they're also lovely to serve for a casual lunch or dinner.

 - 4 Ciabatta rolls

 - 1 cup Kimchi

 - about 8 large basil leaves, washed and dried

 - Preheat a stove-top grill over high heat.
 Season the steak lightly with salt and pepper and drizzle with grape seed oil.
 Once the grill is very hot, cook the steak to desired doneness.
 For medium-rare, 3 to 4 minutes per side.
 You should hear a sizzling sound when the steak hits the grill -- if you don't, wait until it's hot enough.
 Let steaks rest for at least 5 minutes, slice thinly against the grain and set it aside.
 (You can also do this in a sauté pan -- following the same guidelines.)

 - Slice the rolls in half and warm them on the grill or in a toaster.
 Then spread each half with a relatively thin layer of the aioli (you might have some leftover).